ritterim/hubot-azure-alert-notifier/README.md

 # hubot-azure-alert-notifier
 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]
-> Notify for configured alert webhooks configured on Microsoft Azure.
+> Notify for configured alert webhooks set on Microsoft Azure.

 ```bash
 npm install hubot-azure-alert-notifier
 ```

+## Contributing

+Have an idea?
+Let's talk about it in an issue!

+Find a bug?
+Open an issue or submit a pull request!

-## Licence
+## License

 MIT © Ritter Insurance Marketing